zhenglong1603/ip/docs/README.md

 ![Product Screenshot](./Ui.png)

 **ZBot** is here to help you stay organized and efficiently manage your tasks.
-Whether you need to set deadlines, track events, or handle recurring tasks, **ZBot** is ready to assist.
+Whether you need to set deadlines, track events, **ZBot** is ready to assist.
 Just give me the command, and I’ll help you create, update, delete, and monitor your to-dos.
 Let's take control of your tasks and boost your productivity!